 Our research examines the rankings and market shares of ADAS hardware component suppliers (radar, cameras, Lidar, ultrasonic sensors) in 2014-15 by ADAS revenues and provides forecasts for 2016-2020.

-Today, mid-way through 2016, Level 2 driving and parking features are available on the road from leading premium brands BMW (2017MY 7-series), Mercedes-Benz (2017MY E-class) and Tesla (Model S and X).
-What is more, both Volvo and Audi offer L2 driving features-but only Level 1 parking features- which enable convenience but require that the driver is ”always in the loop”, i.e. constantly monitoring the road and ready to take control immediately.
+Today, ADAS penetration is rising and Level 2 driving & parking features are available on the road from leading premium brands as well as Volume ones in Europe, U.S, China and Japan.
+L2 driving features enable convenience but require that the driver is ”always in the loop”, i.e. is constantly monitoring the road.

-However, 2017 will see Audi becoming the first to introduce Level 3 driving features, which enable the vehicle to take control of steering, accelerating/braking, as well as monitoring the road.
-Therefore, the driver can be distracted but needs to be awake or alert to back-up the system.
-Also, by 2020, advanced car markets, such as Europe, North America and Japan, will have transitioned to Level 3 and the first C-segment car with L3 will be unveiled.
+2018 will see Audi becoming the first to activate Level 3 driving features, which allow the driver to be distracted but awake to back-up the system.
+Also, by 2020, advanced car markets, such as Europe, North America and Japan, will have transitioned to L3 and the first C-segment car with L3 will be unveiled.

 Changes in safety rating scoring, as well as new safety requirements, push car OEMs to fit ADAS as standard equipment

 In Europe, EuroNCAP extentsto protect for Cyclists in the 2018 rating, while changes in scoring push OEMs to offer either TSR or LKA as standards- on top of LDW and City and Pedestrian AEB.

 Leading suppliers already offer a strong sensor ADAS portfolio to meet the requirements of the stricter EuroNCAP’s 2020 Roadmap.